phlummox/hs-code-nudge/README.md

 These need not be followed by whitespace or any punctuation.
 It only prints the line in which the "to-do" is found - it won't handle multi-line to-do's.

+## Languages supported

+The languages supported are exactly those supported by GNU source-highlight.
+There are listed on the [GNU source-highlight web page][source-highlight], and as of September 2021, include such well-known languages as:

+- C and C++
+- C# and Java
+- Cobol
+- Haskell
+- JavaScript and CoffeScript
+- Makefiles, and
+- shell script (what sort?
+I don't know, the page doesn't say).

 ## Reporting bugs

 I have hardly tested this at all, and any use of it is at your own risk.